The strange and still unsolved case of George Wallace

 He was running against Richard Nixon and was at least the third candidate to run against him who happened to be shot.

 The others, of course, were John Kennedy who beat him, and Robert Kennedy who was on the road to doing the same.
 Martin Luther King, a political opponent of Nixon’s, also ended up being shot by a strange “loner” around the same time.

 1. Based on nothing, Nixon immediately blamed “leftists” for the shooting, though it was quickly determined that Bremer was a “loner” – sort of.

-3. Like dead-broke James Earl Ray who shot King and John Hinckley who shot John Lennon, Arthur Bremer roamed the country at will, eating in restaurants, staying in hotels, buying firearms – and like Hinckley stayed at the Waldorf Astoria Hotel, which then even more than now was a fabulously expensive place.
+3. Like dead-broke James Earl Ray who shot King, and Mark David Chapman who shot John Lennon, Arthur Bremer roamed the country at will, eating in restaurants, staying in hotels, buying firearms – and like Chapman stayed at the Waldorf Astoria Hotel, which then, even more than now, was a fabulously expensive place.